 [Editor’s note: This section provides the specific parameters used in the included study/studies, as provided by the contributing groups to WP 5D.]

 This section describes the technical characteristics of IMT and FSS space station (S/S) analysed in this study.
-Provided a range of values available for the IMT and FSS parameters, the conservative values were chosen as a way to guarantee the protection of the incumbent service.
+Provided a range of values available for the IMT and FSS parameters, the conservative values were chosen to guarantee the protection of the incumbent service.

 2.3.1.1 Technical and operational characteristics of IMT systems operating in the frequency band 6 425-7 125 MHz